 Happy to have made it this far, but seriously exhausted!!
 I will not judge you if you just want to go to the park and have a picnic by the lake! :)

 Day Trip from Quito #2 — Middle of the World

 If you’re going to Ecuador you have to go to the equator line!!
 Where else can you stand with a foot in each hemisphere, or hop back and forth from the north to the south??

 There is some debate on whether the monument is on the 100% accurate REAL equator or not… Some say it’s at a nearby museum or in a different place all together!

 Either way, this monument is definitely worth visiting if you are in Quito.
 You can go up in the tower for a 360 degree panoramic view of the mountains around Quito.

 From here you can also walk to the Intiñan Solar Museum, a nearby museum with fun equator-related science experience you can try yourself!

 On our way to the rainforest, our guide from Metropolitan Touring took us to a different spot altogether that is claimed to be the real equator.
 He had us perform a few experiments that honestly blew my mind.
 Try these on on the equator and see what happens!!

 - Hold your arm straight out in front of you and have someone try to push it down.
-Standing 5-10 feet away from the equator, it is a bit difficult — the person pushing your arm will definitely have some resistance.
-On the equator your arm can be pushed down very easily!!!
+Standing 5-10 feet away from the equator, it is a bit difficult.
+The person pushing your arm will definitely have some resistance.
+But on the equator your arm can be pushed down very easily!!!

 - Pinch your index finger and thumb together, and hold them together tightly.
 Have someone try to pry them apart.
-Off the equator, it will be difficult.
-On the equator, they’ll come apart very easily!
+Away from the equator, it will be difficult.
+But on the equator, they’ll come apart very easily!